alicezhu17/momentum-flight/README.md

 ### Tasks ###
 Goal for Progress Report: Super basic reactionary alg: if middle sensors are close to obstacle, go up. else, go straight

-1. dis_pointing_down(): given lidar_data, use orientation to figure out which index is pointing down and this distance
+1. dis_pointing_down(): given lidar_data, use orientation to figure out which index is pointing down and this distance.
+If this turns out to be too difficult, we can just use the maximum distance given

-2. Code and math: update reactionary code so that while loop has if else statement (if middle sensors are close to obstacle, go up. else, go straight).
+2. Code and math: update reactionary code so that while loop has if else statement (if middle sensors are close to obstacle, go up. else, go straight. also might need to go down if all the obstacles are far).
 Also, we currently have random numbers for how much forward or up drone should go.
 Need to look into the units and put in more reasonable numbers

 3. Test: that our programs run on remote terminal and take a video for progress report.
 Prepare by saving our files in the remote terminal and running the same way you would run demo_mission.py